-The look and feel: It’s hard not to notice about this pan is how darn good it looks which I’m sure accounts for a healthy portion of its popularity (was on backorder for months until today).
-It sports an understated modern aesthetic and is available in four warm hues, each with a matte finish: Charcoal (grey-black), spice (light salmon), sage green, and steam (ivory).
+The look and feel: It’s hard not to notice about this pan is how darn good it looks which I’m sure accounts for a healthy portion of its popularity (was on backorder for months until now).
+It sports an understated modern aesthetic and is available in four warm hues, each with a matte finish: Charcoal (grey-black), spice (light salmon), sage green, steam (ivory), and lavender (new).
 You could absolutely keep this pan out on the stovetop with the lid on and it wouldn’t look out of place.
 It’s also light and easy to handle but feels solid and well-constructed, so I wouldn’t worry about it breaking.

 Built-in spoon rest/storage: I don’t know why every pan doesn’t have one of these.
 The pan’s handle, which arrives with a notch to hold the specially designed wooden spatula, serves as both storage and a temporary spoon rest while you’re cooking.
 I love that feature and use it often.
 The spoon does jut out over the base of the pan and so, I assume, over time the heat might damage the wood if you left it there for extended periods.
 But when you need a quick second to grab other ingredients or tend to another pot or pan, it’s very nice to have.

 It’s a great size: There are plenty of 10-inch frying pans, so this wasn’t a revelation, but for a single fellow like me, or even when cooking for myself and a guest, this pan is an ideal size to use for almost anything from meats to vegetables, sides, and more.
 If I were running a household of four or more I might find myself dragging the 12-inch fry pans out as this would be on the small side.
 As mentioned earlier, the high sides are great and mean less spillage, as well as ample vertical berth for steam to build for fish and veggies.